Contributed by- Dr. Drity Vats

 - Sexual contact should be avoided if the person is infected

 One can not avoid going out during rains.
 But, during this season a lot of us fall prey to foot infections.
-Closed shoes and rain water can be a deadly infection for the skin.
-Due to nail infection the nails show discoloration, brittleness, and swollen nail beds.
-In athletes foot the skin becomes red, itchy, cracked added with burning sensation.
+Closed shoes and rainwater can be a deadly infection for the skin.
+Due to nail infection, the nails show discoloration, brittleness, and swollen nail beds.
+In an athlete’s foot the skin becomes red, itchy, cracked added with a burning sensation.

-There are some tips to feet your feet healthy and how to treat foot infections.
+There are some tips to keep your feet healthy and how to treat foot infections.

-- Avoid wearing closed footwear which keep your feet damp after getting wet
+- Avoid wearing closed footwear which keeps your feet damp after getting wet

 - Get a regular pedicure done to keep the hygiene of the feet